-Students will be required to purchase/have the following items prior to the start of the technical phase:
+Students are required to purchase/have the following items prior to the start of the technical phase:

 - 1. Laptop or iPad for Testing PTA Program uses ExamSoft Assessment Platform - a.
 Minimum system requirements - b.
 Must be Windows based, Mac or iPad; will not run on Chromebooks, Android, or Linux operating systems - 2.
 Program Scrubs and name tag - 3.
 Goniometer (available for purchase in the bookstore) - 4.
 Appropriate lab attire: - a.
 Men: shorts and t-shirt - b.
 Women: shorts, t-shirt, and a sports bra, halter top, or swimsuit top - c.
 Students should also wear low heeled, closed toe shoes with rubber soles - 5.
-Program polo shirt (available for purchase in the bookstore) - 6.
-Khaki or black slacks - 7.
-Analog watch with second hand or digital watch with seconds displayed - 8.
+Analog watch with second hand or digital watch with seconds displayed - 6.
 Lockers will be available for student use.
 Each student is required to provide their own lock to secure their supplies.
 Lockers must be cleaned out at the end of each term and locks removed.